-Frustratingly, certain sectors of the medical profession remain intransigent in their opinion that Complex Regional Pain Syndrome (CRPS) is limited to the extremities.
+Frustratingly, a limited cohort of the medical profession remains intransigent in their opinion that Complex Regional Pain Syndrome (CRPS) is limited to the extremities.

 The spread of CRPS

-However, there is now considerable literature (for some of which see below) supporting the fact that CRPS does spread beyond the extremities.
-A good example of this is the regular complaint of abdominal pain in conjunction with urinary and/or bowel problems among those suffering CRPS in their lower limbs.
-It is now well recognised that this is commonly an area affected by the early spread of the condition from the lower extremities.
+However, there is now an increasing amount of literature (for some of which see below) supporting the fact that CRPS can and does spread to other areas of the body, including the organs.
+A good example is the common complaint of abdominal pain in conjunction with urinary and/or bowel problems among those suffering CRPS in their lower limbs.
+It now seems broadly accepted that this is an area often affected by the early spread of the condition beyond the lower extremities.

 CRPS and the Heart

-Recently, for the first time I have been involved in a case where a heart problem has been linked to CRPS.
-Just as with the abdominal symptoms mentioned above, it seems that this is quite common although, worryingly, many people remain undiagnosed.
+Recently, for the first time, I have been involved in a case where a heart problem has been linked to CRPS.
+Just as with the abdominal symptoms mentioned above, it seems that this is not uncommon although, worryingly, many people remain undiagnosed.

-Often, those suffering CRPS experience chest pain which is commonly mistaken for indigestion or worse, hypochondria.
-It has been shown that in many cases this chest pain is as a result of neuropathic pain emanating from the brachial plexus rather than from the heart itself.
+People suffering CRPS often experience chest pain which is commonly mistaken for indigestion or worse, hypochondria.
+It has been demonstrated that in many cases this chest pain is as a result of neuropathic pain emanating from the brachial plexus rather than from the heart itself.